You're on your way to becoming an official Cowboy.

 - Official high school transcript reflecting unweighted GPA and class rank (if available)

-- Submit a signed concurrent approval form (available at completion of the online application)
+- Submit a concurrent approval form (available at completion of the online application)

-Assured admissionStudents qualify for assured admission if they meet ONE of the following criteria:
+Assured concurrent admissionStudents may qualify for assured admission if they meet ONE of the following criteria: